-An amputation of the tongue can happen for medical reasons like cancer of the tongue.
-It can be due to an accidental trauma and it can be a form of torture in other countries.
-Finally, a person can auto-amputate their tongue because of a medical or psychological condition.
+Amputation of the tongue can happen for medical reasons like cancer of the tongue.
+It can be due to an accidental trauma, and it can be a form of torture in other countries.
+Finally, a person can auto-amputate his or her tongue because of a medical or psychological condition.

 The study suggested that just one artery on one side and a vein from the other side are enough to revascularize a tongue, which was different from what medical science once thought.
 It can be done even in the setting of major facial trauma with a completely normal tongue afterward.
 There needs to be a large-volume fluid resuscitation during the procedure.

-Tongue amputations are extremely rare, happening in auto accidents, sports accidents and situations where the patient has a medical or psychiatric condition that leads to the partial or complete amputation of the tongue.
-The tongue is considered able to be reattached after a period of around 16 hours or less of complete ischemia.
+Tongue amputations are extremely rare, happening in auto accidents, sports accidents, and situations where the patient has a medical or psychiatric condition that leads to the partial or complete amputation of the tongue.
+The tongue is considered able to be reattached after around 16 hours or less of complete ischemia.
 What one study tells us is that it takes just one artery and the contralateral vein to reattach the tongue and establish proper circulation for a normal tongue after the surgery.